18. In Love With Spring: My Novel Online

 “Mandy, what are you doing?”
 Florence was glaring at her.

 “Just finishing up a few things.”

 “I’m doing stuff,” Mandy protested.
 She opened a drawer and pretended to be looking for something.

-“She’s always doing that,” Estelle said to the others.
-“She always says she’s got stuff to do, but every time I look at her I swear to God she’s just sitting there looking at her nails.”
+“You always say that, but I swear to god all day long you just sitting there admiring your nails.”
 Estelle flared her hands and said in a high voice,”Oooh, my nails are sooooo beautiful!”

 Mandy’s face burned with rage as she occupied herself with a stack of papers; meticulously, she inspected each one.